gsa-oes/office-of-evaluation-sciences/_projects/XXXX-SSI-Wage-Reporting.md

 domain: Government Efficiency
 status: Complete
 agency: Social Security Administration
-summary: A reminder encouraged SSI recipients to self-report changes in wages earlier, potentially reducing overpayment.
+summary: A reminder encouraged SSI recipients to self-report changes in earnings earlier, potentially reducing overpayment.
 featured: homepage
 ---
 ## What was the challenge?

-Under the Supplemental Security Income (SSI) program, **recipients are required to report to SSA any changes in circumstances, including a change in income, that could affect their eligibility** in the program or the amount of their monthly payment.
-In order to reduce improper payments, SSA aimed to encourage more accurate and timely reporting of changes in wages among SSI recipients.
+Under the Supplemental Security Income (SSI) program, **recipients are required to report to SSA any changes in circumstances, including a change in earnings, that could affect their eligibility** in the program or the amount of their monthly payment.
+In order to reduce improper payments, SSA aimed to encourage more accurate and timely reporting of changes in earnings among SSI recipients.

 ## What was the program change?